CyanSalt/commas/README.md

 - Commas has several useful / interesting built-in [addons](https://github.com/CyanSalt/commas/tree/master/addons).
 You can also download / write third-party addons, place them in the `addons` directory of the user data folder, and manage the addons you want to enable through settings.

 - Commas also supports adding custom scripts and stylesheets.
 You can see the sample files [here](https://github.com/CyanSalt/commas/tree/master/resources/examples).
-This directory also contains the example files which could help you to customize shortcut keys, command launchers, and proxy rules.
+This directory also contains the example files which could help you to customize shortcut keys or command launchers.

 - If there is no translation for the language you want in the application, you can add / modify the `translation.json` file in the user data folder.
 The content of the file can be similar to part of [the translation file](https://github.com/CyanSalt/commas/blob/master/resources/locales/zh-CN.json).
 You can also use key-value pairs like `"@use": "zh-CN"` to refer to an existing translation file.